kylerjohnston/muumu.us/_posts/2020-02-16-graphing-banana-bread.md

 ![img](/img/banana-bread-graph-with-subcategories.svg "Banana bread baking procedure node-link diagram, with subcategories.")

-It's a little more clear than the first one, but the structure is still basically the same.
-It still doesn't visually represent the order in which things need to be done.
+It&rsquo;s a little more clear than the first one, but the structure is still basically the same.
+It still doesn&rsquo;t visually represent the order in which things need to be done.

-GraphViz lets you set certain nodes to be the same "rank."
-Maybe ranking together the tasks that need to be done first will help?
+GraphViz lets you set certain nodes to be the same &ldquo;rank.&rdquo; Maybe ranking together the tasks that need to be done first will help?

 {% highlight dot %}
 digraph {